pystardust/ytfzf/README.md

     <a> <img src=.assets/logo.png></a>
     <br />
     <br />
-    <i>A posix script that helps you find Youtube video (without API) and opnes/downloads using mpv/youtube-dl</i>
+    <i>A POSIX script that helps you find Youtube videos (without API) and opens/downloads them using mpv/youtube-dl</i>
 	<hr>
 </p>